Lillehammer affair: Assassination

 The killing shocked the residents of Lillehammer, where there had not been a murder for 36 years.
 The Israelis learned that they had killed the wrong man after the story was publicized the following day.
-Nine members of the hit team, including the two actual killers, escaped and were out of Norway the day following the assassination.
+Nine members of the hit team, including the two actual murderers, escaped and had left Norway by the day following the assassination.
 Six other members of the team, four men and two women, were arrested before they could escape.
 Two agents were caught in a getaway car they were using again without having changed the license plates while trying to get to an airport the day after the assassination.
 Their interrogations led to the arrests of the remaining members of the cell.
 Incriminating documents and the keys to a network of safe houses were discovered.

 While the defence counsel said their clients played only minor roles such as shadowing and passing on information, five of the six agents were found guilty on a variety of charges and convicted of complicity in the killing, receiving sentences ranging from one year to five and a half years but were released and returned to Israel in 1975.
-The Mossad later found Ali Hassan Salameh in Beirut and killed him on 22 January 1979 with a remote-controlled car bomb in an attack that also caused the deaths of eight other persons (including four of Salameh’s bodyguards) and injured 18 others.
+The Mossad later found Ali Hassan Salameh in Beirut and killed him on 22 January 1979 with a remote-controlled car bomb in an attack that also caused the deaths of eight other persons (including four of Salameh's bodyguards) and injured 18 others.